luozhongze/luozhongze.github.io/_pages/about.md

 I like Formula 1 very much and my home team is McLaren.
 If you also like it, you are welcome to communicate with me, let's enjoy the fast and furious together.

-I like watching movies.
-My favorite movies are Interstellar, Titanic, Coco, Harry Potter and so on.

-I also really like listening to music, I love all styles of music, such as R&B, Hip-Hop, Pop and so on.

 <div class='paper-box' style="margin: 0; padding: 0; border: none;">
   <div class='paper-box-image' style="margin: 0; padding: 0; border: none;">
     <img src='../images/f1.jpg' alt="sym" width="100%" style="margin: 0; padding: 0; border: none;">
   </div>
 </div>

+I like watching movies.
+My favorite movies are Interstellar, Titanic, Coco, Harry Potter and so on.

 <div class='paper-box' style="margin: 0; padding: 0; border: none;">
   <div class='paper-box-image' style="margin: 0; padding: 0; border: none;">